Southwell Racecourse

 Southwell Overview

-Southwell Racecourse is situated just 3km south of the minster town of Southwell in Nottinghamshire and is unique in that it’s the only racecourse in the UK with a fibresand surface.
+Southwell Racecourse is situated just 3km south of the market town of Southwell in Nottinghamshire and is unique in that it’s the only racecourse in the UK with a fibresand surface.

 Fibresand is an all-weather track surface and is the slowest to race on, so it makes for some testing races and stamina is often required.
 With a slow nature and some kickback, Southwell’s fibresand track favours frontrunners stamina.
 The fibresand itself is deep compared to other surface compounds and is made up of sand and ‘wispy’ fabric fibres.